 7. Visit Apalachicola in Florida’s Forgotten Coast

-Occassionally lost in all the glitz and glamour of modern-day Miami and upscale communities like Palm Beach is the unique charm and down-home atmosphere of Old Florida.
+Occasionally lost in all the glitz and glamour of modern-day Miami and upscale communities like Palm Beach is a unique charm and down-home atmosphere of Old Florida.
 “Forgotten Florida“, also known as Florida’s “Forgotten Coast“, is a relatively undiscovered treasure plucked from the 19th century along with its neighbor across a causeway, St. George Island.

-If the beach is more your vibe, sandy St. George Island’s miles of protected shoreline and its sizable wildlife refuge will soothe with rhythmic surf, birdsong, and sun.
+If the beach is more your vibe, sandy St. George Island’s miles of protected shoreline.
+Its sizable wildlife refuge will soothe with rhythmic surf, birdsong, and sun.

 And if you’re really looking to escape, consider a visit to Apalachicola in the shoulder or off-season when you’ll have this magical place pretty much all to yourself.

 8. Go Birdwatching in St. Marks Wildlife Refuge

 Just down the road from Apalachicola is the St. Marks National Wildlife Refuge.
 This 80,000-acre wildlife refuge is one of the oldest in the country.
 It is also home to over 250 species of birds.

 The visitor’s center has informational exhibits about local flora and fauna, and it’s also the starting point of the Plum Orchard Pond Trail.
 This short walk won’t take you more than 30-minute.
 You will encounter a variety of wildlife, including alligators, turtles, snakes, owls, and eagles!